 Understanding the basics of each option will help you decide which path is best for your business.
 It’s not about finding a one-size-fits-all solution, but about finding the right fit for your specific challenges, whether that’s bridging the gap while waiting on insurance payments or seizing an opportunity to expand your services.
 Many agency owners feel overwhelmed by financial jargon, but it doesn’t have to be complicated.
 Let’s walk through the three most common types of funding for home care agencies: traditional bank loans, merchant cash advances, and business lines of credit.
 We’ll break down what they are, how they work, and what you can expect from each, so you can feel confident in your decision.

-Traditional Bank Loans and SBA Loans
+The Pros and Cons of Bank and SBA Loans

 This is probably the type of funding you’re most familiar with.
 You go to a bank or a lender backed by the Small Business Administration (SBA) and apply for a loan.
 If you’re approved, you get a lump sum of money that you pay back in regular installments over a set period.
 These loans are often used for big purchases, like buying another agency or purchasing a new office space.
 The main benefit is that SBA loans for home health care can be quite large, sometimes up to $5 million, with long repayment terms.
 The downside?
 The application process is slow and demanding.
 You’ll need a detailed business plan, financial projections, and a strong credit history to even be considered.